how do I get my angelfish to breed?

 Tank Filter

-You will need a filter that can efficiently remove dangerous toxins and particles from your tank.
+You will need a filter to remove dangerous toxins and particles from your tank.
 While the machine does so, it must also be slow-moving and avoid stirring up the water.
-Angelfish do best in gentle currents, and their eggs can get swept up easily.
+Angelfish do best in gentle currents, and their eggs can get swept up.

 Sponge filters are a great option.
 They keep the water clear, lessen the turbulence in your water flow, are easy to clean, and can be used repeatedly.